-Each combo can be deducted 5 points from its full value if the execution is not up to par with the standard of the judges.
+5 points can be deducted from each combo's full value if the execution is not up to par with the standard of the judges.

-FREESTYLE EVOLUTION (right execution of every single maneuver): this parameter considers every single maneuver according to the height, the precision and the speed they have been performed with.
+FREE STYLE EVOLUTION (right execution of every single maneuver): this parameter considers every single maneuver according to the height, the precision and the speed they have been performed with.

-Each trick can be deducted 5 points from its full value if the maneuvering is not up to par with the standard of the judges.
+5 points can be deducted from each trick's full value if the maneuvering is not up to par with the standard of the judges.